Ironclad-Project/Ironclad/README.md

 is not the default `make`).

-Several flags are provided in configure for customizing kernel settings, one can check them with ./configure --help.
+Several flags are provided in configure for customizing kernel settings, one can check them with `./configure --help`.

 The above would build Ironclad for the architecture of the host system; so for example it would be built for x86_64 on an x86_64 host.